reticulardev/xside/docs/reference_QHeaderBar.md

 ## Changes

-The `resize_event` method needed, at least temporarily, to be rewritten and is therefore not currently accessible.
+The `resize_event` method has been rewritten, so it is not currently accessible.
 So consider using specific event methods like `event_filter`.

 ## Examples